joarwilk/spotify-musicvideos/README.md

 Load latest version by making a zip out of the dist folder and uploading it on the chrome://extensions page

 # Usage
-Click the "Watch" icon in the navbar, or visit https://play.spotify.com/watch
+Navigate to https://play.spotify.com/ and click the "Watch" icon in the navbar, or visit https://play.spotify.com/watch

+Key bindings:
+*e*: Expands the video
+*f*: Fullscreen mode